Energinet-DataHub/energy-origin/doc/architecture/adr/0021-PROPOSAL-health-checks.md

 We will use a health check endpoint provided by the .NET Core Health Checks middleware.
 This middleware provides a simple way to define health checks for our services.
 The endpoint can be accessed via an HTTP GET request to a specified URL.
 We can define custom health checks to test specific aspects of our services, such as database connectivity, valid configuration, external service dependencies or application-specific features.

 We will ensure our health checks covers all non-external dependencies before becoming healthy.
+Non-external refers to dependencies that are within the control of the domain.
+For example, a database is within control of the domain, but a service in another domain is not and nor are external systems (like DataHub).

 ## Rationale